 482/582.
 Plant Anatomy.
 Credit 4 hours.
 Prerequisite: GBIO 153 and BIOL 154 or equivalent and Junior standing or consent of the Department Head.
 A study of the anatomy and morphology of seed plants.
-Two hours of lecture and four hours of laboratory per week.
+Two hours of lecture and four hours of laboratory per week

 671. Advanced Plant Taxonomy.
 Credit 4 hours.
-Prerequisites: Botany 412 or 447.
-A study of the classification of plants with attention to the phylogeny and evolutionary development of plant groups.
+A study of plant systematics with attention to the evolutionary development of plant groups.
 Two hour of lecture and four hours of laboratory per week.